-- 1. Any City-recognized neighborhood district association whose boundaries include the subject property or are within 300 ft of the subject property. - 2.
-The Design and Landmarks Committee for applications in downtown zones or involving a designated historic resource. - 3.
-Affected City departments and any governmental agency that is entitled to notice by the municipal code.
+- 1. Any City-recognized neighborhood district association whose boundaries include the subject property or are within 300 feet of the subject property. - 2.
+Design and Landmarks Committee for applications in downtown zones or involving a designated historic resource. - 3.
+Affected City departments and any governmental agency which is entitled to notice by the municipal code.